frazq/frazq/README.md

 I am a beginner programmer with a lot of ambition to someday quite on top and become a senior Python Developer.
 I'm currently working on my own MakeLove app and trying to develop on my own in different languages at every turn!

+- 🔭 I’m currently working on MakeLove
+- 🌱 I’m currently learning Flutter and Python <br>
+  #

   # 💻 TECH STACK
 Skills:  JS / HTML / CSS / PHP / PYTHON / FLUTTER / SQL

-- 🔭 I’m currently working on MakeLove
-- 🌱 I’m currently learning Flutter and Python

 <br>